ClumsyPenguin/ClumsyPenguin/README.md

 ## I'm a Fullstack Developer, and Electronics Engineer!

-- 🌱 I’m currently learning everything, but mainly Vue and Fluttter
+- 🌱 I’m currently learning alot of stuff honestly, but mainly Vue and Fluttter
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to make my own PCB designs
+- ⚡ Fun fact: I love to make my own PCB designs and IoT projects

 ### Connect with me: